Ames' GUEST LODGING regulations are now effective!

-Anyone advertising or operating an Airbnb in Ames, must have a Guest Lodging License or be in the process of getting one!
+Anyone advertising or operating an Airbnb in Ames, must have a Guest Lodging License!

 Link or Download: